- “Being an entrepreneur is harder than studying to become a Chartered Accountant or a CPA.”

 One day in college, I got to know that many of my peers were appearing for the entrance examination for the Chartered Accountant course from ICAI.

 And coincidentally after a few days, my Dad sends me the same form requesting me to pursue CA.

 I was in a dilemma as I was clear of graduating and then doing my MBA.
 However, I realized that my coaching for CAT (MBA entrance exams in India) would start only after a year and in the meanwhile, I could give CA a try.

 And voila!
 That’s how I started my CA journey.

-Sharing my journey from qualifying as a CA to starting my CA Firm and investing in another business in a timeline:
+Timeline from becoming a CA to starting my CA Firm

 2011: Qualifying as a CA and working at a CA Firm in my hometown